GENI-NSF/geni-tools/README-omni.txt

  - List of URNs and URLs provided by the selected clearinghouse

 Note that per the AM API expiration times will be timezone aware.
 Unqualified times are assumed to be in UTC.
+See below for an exception.

 Note that the expiration time cannot be past your slice expiration time (see renewslice).
 Some aggregates will not allow you to _shorten_ your sliver expiration time.

+Note that older SFA-based aggregates (like the MyPLC aggregates in the GENI mesoscale deployment) fail to renew slivers when a timezone is present in the call from omni.
+If you see an error from the aggregate that says {{{Fault 111: "Internal API error: can't compare offset-naive and offset-aware date times"}}} you should add the "--no-tz" flag to the omni renewsliver command line.

 ==== sliverstatus ====
 GENI AM API SliverStatus function